kelvs-ricafort/restaurant-details/README.md

 <b>Task Summary</b>

-Create a restaurant details screen with menu items Implement a cart feature for adding items
+Create a restaurant details screen with menu items Implement a cart feature for adding items.
 Focus on architecture and component design
 Use mock data (no API integration required)
 Steps to Complete